 Yeah, I would suggest anything citrus-based.
 It'll make the wood super shiny, too!

 Hi, there's a product called "Cabinet Magic" that I used on my kitchen cabinets and it really did a nice job.
 It removed the grease and grim...the kind that can dull the finish and they look great.
 I believe it was purchase at Home Depot.
 They do have a website...www.magicamerican.com

 For older house: I cleaned the banister in my (100-year-old) house with mineral spirits and a lint-free cloth.
 It will remove wax and scunge without removing the shellac or varnish underneath.
-This is not for routine cleaning, just for once-a-decade cleaning; test in an inconspicuous place first.
-After cleaning you can rewax.

 I cleaned my grandmothers 125 year old bannister with Murphy's Oil Soap.
 Good for wood.

 I need to repair and or clean my banister.
 There is gooey gummy black stuff caked on.
 I do not want to take off the cherry finish.
 It is not a good banister, but one I do not want to replace.
 Any suggestions?
 I do not have a photo.

 Murphy's is a GREAT first step.
 If you don't get good results, you might do what my mother did to clean her wood kitchen cabinets.
 It's a more extensive process but yielded significantly-cleaner cabinets.
 She applied a turpentine & linseed oil mixture with fine steel wool.
 Sorry I don't remember the exact ratio but I'm sure it can be Googled.